 - Talking to Aung San Suu Kyi, “We’ve got to move forward”, UNESCO | the new Courier | April 2003

 - Reviving the spirit of tolerance and non-violence in Myanmar

 - Daw Aung San Suu Kyi receives UNESCO Prize as Organization launches projects to support reforms in Myanmar

 2000 – Pope Shenouda III, the head of Egypt’s Coptic Orthodox Church (Egypt)

-1998 – Narayan Desai, educator and peace activist of India and Joint Action Committee for Peoples Rights of Pakistan (India)
+1998 – Narayan Desai, educator and peace activist of India (India) and Joint Action Committee for People's Rights of Pakistan (Pakistan)

 1996 – Association of 32 non-governmental women’s organizations "Pro-femmes Twese Hamwe" (Rwanda)